(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Human and AI Irrationality

-\citeA{gulati_2022} propose a taxonomy of cognitive biases present in human decision-making that may be valuable in the development of AI systems.
+\citet{gulati_2022} propose a taxonomy of cognitive biases present in human decision-making that may be valuable in the development of AI systems.
 While they highlight that this is particularly important for the future of human-machine collaboration, we argue that the benefits of research in this area will also be present in interactions between artificial agents, as well as in single agent settings.
-The symmetry and mutual exclusion biases have been incorporated into a Naïve Bayes classifier \shortcite{taniguchi_2017} and neural networks \shortcite{taniguchi_2019,manome_2021}.
-They show that these methods can be used to produce models that learn from small and biased datasets, and that their models outperform more traditional machine learning methods.
-Others have also showed how decision heuristics can outperform more complex statistical methods when there is limited data and training examples \cite{brighton_2006,katsikopoulos_2011,simsek_buckmann_2015,buckmann_simsek_2017}.
-Similarly, within natural language, this type of approach can remove the need for a human trainer and lead to agents that learn from their own mistakes and correct this is planning sequences \shortcite{shinn_2023}.
-The effective use of human cognitive biases is also evident under uncertainty: \citeA{chen_2020} show that an agent that integrates calculative and comparative decision-making outperforms an agent that merely calculates the optimal choice.
+One example of this are the symmetry and mutual exclusion biases, which have been incorporated into a Naïve Bayes classifier \shortcites{taniguchi_2017}\citep{taniguchi_2017} and neural networks \shortcites{taniguchi_2019,manome_2021}\citep{taniguchi_2019,manome_2021}.
+The authors show that these methods can be used to produce models that learn from small and biased datasets, and that their models outperform more traditional machine learning methods.
+Others have also demonstrated how decision heuristics can outperform more complex statistical methods when there is limited data and training examples \citep{brighton_2006,katsikopoulos_2011,simsek_buckmann_2015,buckmann_simsek_2017}.
+Similarly, within natural language, this type of approach can remove the need for a human trainer and lead to agents that learn from their own mistakes and correct this in planning sequences \shortcites{shinn_2023}\citep{shinn_2023}.
+The effective use of human cognitive biases is also evident under uncertainty: \citet{chen_2020} show that an agent that integrates calculative and comparative decision-making outperforms an agent that merely calculates the optimal choice.